npalomin/sind/filter_method.md

 ### Data generalization

 As a result of the previous operation we get 1922 features from the __Parcels__ layer.
-However, a visual inspection of some features shows some innacuracies specially in the polygons classified as NAL.
-These innacuracies correspond to: uncertain industrial activity according to street level observation (Google Street View) and parcel boundaries shape with too much detail that describe a building rather than a parcel or 'site' boundary (e.g.: docks).
+However, a visual inspection of some features shows some innacuracies specially in the __Baseline__ polygons classified as NAL.
+These innacuracies correspond to: uncertain industrial activity verified by street level observation (Google Street View) and parcel boundaries shape with too much detail that describe a building rather than a parcel or 'site' boundary (e.g.: docks).

 Similarly, the analysis of the __Buildings__ layer has polygons that are too small or have 'elongated' shapes where it is unlikely that an industrial activity might take place.